Language Models as Semantic Teachers: Post-Training Alignment for Medical Audio Understanding: Related Work

 \subsection{Medical Audio Analysis}

-The analysis of respiratory and cardiac sounds has traditionally been a unimodal task.
-Supervised deep learning models have shown success in disease classification given sufficient expert-labeled data, while self-supervised pre-training on large, unannotated corpora has proven effective in low-resource settings \cite{zhang2024towards}.
-Recognizing the limitations of audio-only analysis, recent efforts have started to incorporate textual features.
-For instance, RespLLM \cite{zhang2024respllm} fuses spectral features with clinical notes via cross-modal attention.
-However, such approaches typically treat audio and text as separate processing streams, fusing them only at a late stage for a final decision.
-This shallow integration prevents the audio encoder itself from learning a semantically rich representation, limiting its ability to ground acoustic events in clinical meaning.
-Our work moves beyond late fusion by directly aligning audio and language representations at a deep feature level.
+Respiratory and cardiac sound analysis has traditionally been treated as a unimodal task.
+Supervised deep learning performs well with sufficient expert labels, while self-supervised pre-training helps in low-resource settings \cite{zhang2024towards}.
+More recent work has begun incorporating text; for example, RespLLM \cite{zhang2024respllm} combines spectral features with clinical notes through cross-modal attention.
+However, these methods usually process audio and text separately and fuse them only at a late stage for prediction.
+This limits the audio encoder’s ability to learn semantically rich representations.
+In contrast, our work aligns audio and language at the feature level to directly ground acoustic events in clinical meaning.